High-Quality Entity Segmentation and Grounding: Experiments

-\subsection{Panoptic Narrative Grounding}
+\subsubsection{Panoptic Narrative Grounding}

-Table~\ref{tab:results_png} presents the quantitative performance of the GELLA framework, emphasizing its application in panoptic narrative grounding (PNG).
+Table~\ref{tab:results_png} presents the quantitative performance of the GELLA framework on panoptic narrative grounding (PNG).
 This task surpasses the complexity of referring expression segmentation, requiring the segmentation of every semantic noun from extensive captions, demanding a comprehensive grasp of the entire narrative.
-The deployment of a large language model (LLM) is pivotal in this scenario, offering substantial improvements in task execution when using the same prompts as in referring expression segmentation.
+The deployment of a large language model (LLM) is pivotal in this scenario.
+Using the same prompts as in referring expression segmentation offers substantial improvements in task execution.
 GELLA achieves a significant gain with a 7B parameter language branch, enhancing the Average Recall (AR) by 3.7 points beyond the leading method, PPO-TD.
-Progressing to an even larger language model, such as one with 13B parameters, yields consistent performance enhancements.
-This outcome underscores the importance of an LLM's capacity for parsing lengthy paragraphs—a skill that evaluating referring expression segmentation with brief sentences fails to leverage fully.
+Progressing to an even larger language model, such as one with 13B parameters, consistently enhances performance.
+These results underscore the importance of LLM capacity for parsing lengthy paragraphs, a skill that evaluating referring expression segmentation with brief sentences fails to fully leverage.
+In addition, the proposed pipeline outperforms both GSVA and OMG-LLAVA.
+This improvement is attributed to the high-quality entity segmentation results achieved by our decoupled two-stage pipeline, which provides higher recall for the grounding performed by the GELLA model.

+In Table~\ref{rebutal_computation_cost_1} and~\ref{rebutal_computation_cost_2}, we compare our method to the concurrent works of LISA and GLaMM on COCO panoptic narrative grounding.
+Our method outperforms other alternatives with a lower computational cost, even when accounting for the cost of segmentation masks generated by Mask2Former with a Swin-Large backbone (additional 218M hyper-parameters, 541GFLOPS, and 0.3s inference time).

+Moreover, GLAMM builds an automated annotation pipeline to label the SA-1B dataset using SAM and GPT-4 whereas our ESG pipeline is based on human-labeled data.
+From the perspective of the common training paradigm of pretraining followed by supervised fine-tuning (SFT), we attribute our improvement to role of our proposed data.
+Our EntitySeg dataset provides fine-grained mask annotations for all entities present in each image, whereas images in SA-1B are typically annotated with only a small subset of entities, making them more suitable for pretraining than for SFT.

-\subsection{Panoptic Segmentation}
+\subsubsection{Panoptic Segmentation}